Beer Hall Putsch: The putsch

-Heinz Pernet, Johann Aigne and Scheubner-Richter were dispatched to pick up Ludendorff, whose personal prestige was being harnessed to give the Nazis credibility.
+Heinz Pernet, Johann Aigner and Scheubner-Richter were dispatched to pick up Ludendorff, whose personal prestige was being harnessed to give the Nazis credibility.
 A telephone call was made from the kitchen by Hermann Kriebel to Ernst Röhm, who was waiting with his Bund Reichskriegsflagge in the Löwenbräukeller, another beer hall, and he was ordered to seize key buildings throughout the city.
 At the same time, co-conspirators under Gerhard Rossbach mobilised the students of a nearby infantry officers' school to seize other objectives.

 Hitler became irritated by Kahr and summoned Ernst Pöhner, Friedrich Weber, and Hermann Kriebel to stand in for him while he returned to the auditorium flanked by Rudolf Hess and Adolf Lenk.
 He followed up on Göring's speech and stated that the action was not directed at the police and Reichswehr, but against "the Berlin Jew government and the November criminals of 1918".
-Dr. Karl Alexander von Mueller, a professor of modern history and political science at the University of Munich and a supporter of Kahr, was an eyewitness.
+Dr. Karl Alexander von Mueller, a professor of modern history and political science at the Ludwig-Maximilians-Universität München and a supporter of Kahr, was an eyewitness.
 He reported:

-I cannot remember in my entire life such a change in the attitude of a crowd in a few minutes, almost a few seconds ...
+I cannot remember in my entire life such a change in the attitude of a crowd in a few minutes, almost a few seconds [...]
 Hitler had turned them inside out, as one turns a glove inside out, with a few sentences.
 It had almost something of hocus-pocus, or magic about it.

 Hitler ended his speech with: "Outside are Kahr, Lossow and Seisser.
 They are struggling hard to reach a decision.
 May I say to them that you will stand behind them?"